Alijahanbanian/text-classification-nlp/README.md

 - No hyperparameter tuning; adding GridSearchCV could enhance model performance.
 - Limited to English text; multilingual support could be added.

-## Credits

-- Built by [Your Name].
-- Dataset appears to be from a dialogue/intent recognition source (similar to SNIPS or ATIS).

 ## Troubleshooting

 - **NLTK data issues**: Ensure `nltk.download()` commands are run successfully.